input-output-hk/peras-design/site/reports/tech-report-2.md

 # Constraints on Peras Parameters

+The following constraints on Peras parameters arise for both theoretical and practical considerations.

 | Parameter               | Symbol          | Units   | Description                                                                               | Constraints                                              | Rationale                                                                                    |
 | ----------------------- | --------------- | ------- | ----------------------------------------------------------------------------------------- | -------------------------------------------------------- | -------------------------------------------------------------------------------------------- |
 | Round length            | $U$             | slots   | The duration of each voting round.                                                        | $U \geq \Delta$                                          | All of a round's votes must be received before the end of the round.                         |